 It’s hard to stay calm.
 We feel it, too.
 But our advice is simple and straightforward: Stay calm and make smart decisions to support your longer-term goals.
 We knew there would be days like this, and we planned for it.
 Betterment portfolios are optimized for your time horizon.
 They’ll stay that way.

 If you’re tempted to take action, remember that this is why we created Betterment—to automatically plan for and handle market drops so that you wouldn’t have to worry about them.
 When you opened your Betterment account, we based our portfolio-allocation advice on the time horizon for each of your goals.
 That means each of your portfolios is properly adjusted for risk and takes into account the likelihood and magnitude of a downturn or below-average returns.
 We’ve planned on seeing some dips, and adjusted accordingly.

 Also remember that, as with many things in life, making decisions in the heat of the moment is probably not a good idea.
 Investing is no different.
 The more you check your account, the more likely you are to see losses, and subsequently do something in reaction to a near-term drawdown.
 And reacting to market drawdowns is likely to hurt your returns over the long term.

 You don’t have to take my word for it.
 Listen to some of the most respected consumer advocates in personal finance.

-Jason Zweig, an esteemed columnist for The Wall Street Journal, put together a list of what not to do.
-Please read it for yourself, but here’s the simple list, put more positively:
+Jason Zweig, an esteemed columnist for The Wall Street Journal, put together a 2015 list of what not to do.
+Read it for yourself, but here’s an overview, put more positively: